tvondra/pg-stress-tests/README.md

    comparing the results to seqscan.
 Also occasionally summarizes part of the table / whole table, does inserts etc.

+* `gin-tests` - - Tests for evaluation of the GIN improvements.
+Uses queries on mailing list archives (system called "archie").

 * `incremental-sort` - Tests for evaluation of the incremental sort patch.

 * `incremental-sort-2` - Tests for evaluation of the incremental sort patch.